Pre-K Teacher Training and Certification Requirements

 What You Need to Know

-You may select from pre-kindergarten (preK) teaching certificate programs in early childhood development, early childhood studies or infant and toddler education.
-Alternatively, you could earn various degrees, such as:
+You may select from pre-kindergarten (preK) training programs in early childhood development, early childhood studies or infant and toddler education.
+Alternatively, you could earn an associate or bachelor's degree in an area of early childhood education.
+Most of these programs prepare you for professional certification, which is typically required for all pre-school teachers.

 - Associate of Arts in Early Childhood Multicultural Education